A Whittle Index Approach to Minimizing Functions of Age of Information: Introduction

 On the other hand, nonlinear cost functions of age were introduced as a natural extension to the AoI metric in \cite{yin17_tit_update_or_wait} for characterizing how the level of dissatisfaction depends on data staleness in a more general manner.
 Nonlinear functions of age of information were also discussed in the context of queuing systems in \cite{kosta2017age} and \cite{kosta2018cost}.
 These papers develop the notion of value of information and use nonlinear cost of update delays, which correspond to nonlinear age cost functions.

 Nonlinear functions of age have also been discussed in the context of networked control systems in \cite{champati2019performance},\cite{klugelaoi} and \cite{ayan2019age}.
 In \cite{champati2019performance}, the authors discuss a real time networked control system and show that the cost function is characterized as a non-decreasing, possibly nonlinear, function of AoI.
 In \cite{klugelaoi}, the authors formulated the state estimation problem for an LTI system, where the state of a discrete-time LTI system can be observed in any time-slot by paying a fixed transmission cost.
 The problem of minimizing the time-average of the sum of the estimation error and transmission cost reduces to minimizing a non-decreasing age-cost function for a single source with a fixed transmission cost.
+We explore this relationship more closely in Section \ref{sec:appl}, where we establish a similar equivalence for monitoring multiple LTI systems.

 In this work, we consider a setting similar to the one in \cite{kadota2016minimizing} and \cite{kadota2018scheduling}.
 We look at wireless broadcast network with $N$ sources generating real-time updates that need to be sent to a monitoring station.
 In any time-slot, only one source can attempt a transmission to the base station.
 Instead of weighted sum AoI, we are interested in minimizing the time-average of \textit{general non-decreasing cost functions} of AoI, summed over all sources.
 Examples of such functions include $f(x) = 2^{x}$, $f(x) = \log(x)$, $f(x) = \mathbbm{1}_{ \{x \geq 10 \} }$, etc. See Fig.\ref{figure:cost_ex} for examples.
 We develop a restless mutli-armed bandit formulation for the problem and use a Whittle Index based approach to find low complexity scheduling policies that have good performance.